 Ease of use

-We assess each circulation booster on how intuitive it is to use, how clear the instructions are, and how easy it is to assemble and get working.
+We assess each product on how intuitive it is to use, how clear the instructions are, and how easy it is to assemble and get working.

 The highest scores are those that are the easiest to set up.
 They are 'plug-in-and-go', whereas some are more complicated, fiddly and slow to charge.